metauni/metauni.github.io/index.md

 To join put yourself in the `General` voice channel in the TRS Discord, enter the [metauni Hub](https://www.roblox.com/games/8165000775/metauni-Hub) and click the "Join now" button on the What's On board.
 If this is your first time you might find the [instructions](https://metauni.org/posts/instructions/instructions) useful.

+**HOLIDAY schedule**: metauni day will take place as usual on the 23rd, we'll have no sessions on the 30th, and we'll resume as usual on the 6th of January 2022.

 * **Office hours 9:30-10:30**  (*Daniel Murfet*): universal office hours for the [Rising Sea](http://therisingsea.org).
 * **Euclid 10:30-11:00** (*Kenneth Chan, Daniel Murfet*): Euclid's Elements on virtual blackboards.
 * **Foundations 11:00-12:00** (*Will Troiani, Billy Price*): on the nature of mathematical objects, logic, Gödel's theorems.